hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 Accelerated Linear Algebra (XLA) compiler to achieve high-performance machine learning at scale.

 JAX uses composable transformations of Python and NumPy through just-in-time (JIT) compilation, automatic vectorization, and parallelization.
 To learn about JAX, including profiling and optimizations, see the official `JAX documentation
 <https://jax.readthedocs.io/en/latest/notebooks/quickstart.html>`_.

-ROCm support for JAX is upstreamed and users can build the official source code with ROCm
+ROCm support for JAX is upstreamed, and users can build the official source code with ROCm support:
-support:

 - ROCm JAX release:

-  - Offers AMD-validated and community :ref:`Docker images <jax-docker-compat>` with ROCm and JAX pre-installed.
+  - Offers AMD-validated and community :ref:`Docker images <jax-docker-compat>` with ROCm and JAX preinstalled.

   - ROCm JAX repository: `ROCm/jax <https://github.com/ROCm/jax>`_